Humanities & NGOs Jobs

 Legal Aid & Access to Justice Officer.
 (Openings: 2)

-Openings: 2 Location: Nairobi – Dandora Phase 2 (Kwa Bhai / Street B loop) Overview: Our client is looking for Legal Aid Officers to provide first-line legal information and referrals in areas of GBV, tenancy, and ID documentation.
-You’ll run clinics, draft simple affidavits/letters, and coordinate with pro bono counsel.
-The role demands compassion, accuracy, and strict record-keeping.
+Openings: 2 Location: Nairobi – Dandora Phase 2 (Kwa Bhai / Street B loop) Overview: If you’re drawn to the intersection of law and community impact, this role puts you right there on the frontlines of access to justice.
+You’ll guide people through complex issues like GBV, tenancy disputes, and ID documentation, translating legal jargon into plain language they can understand.
+Clinics, one-on-one sessions, and community outreach are your stage; accuracy and empathy are your tools.
+Our client values precision as much as compassion.
+Every affidavit, referral, and client note you handle must withstand scrutiny while preserving confidentiality and dignity.
+You’ll coordinate closely with pro bono lawyers and duty-bearers, ensuring that vulnerable clients don’t slip through systemic cracks.
+Expect a mix of advisory and advocacy work.
+You’ll track outcomes, feed systemic barriers into policy conversations, and support court accompaniment when needed.
+Your documentation is not just paperwork, it’s evidence that drives both justice for clients and improvements in service delivery.
+If you thrive on problem-solving under pressure, enjoy helping people navigate bureaucratic hurdles, and can balance empathy with exacting standards, this position offers a platform to make the law work for those who need it most.
 Key Responsibilities: - Conduct legal information sessions and clinics. - Screen cases; draft basic documents; manage referrals. - Maintain client files, consents, and data protection. - Track case outcomes and systemic barriers; feed into advocacy. - Support court accompaniment where needed.
 Education & Experience: - LL.B + diploma/admission advantage OR Paralegal diploma + 2–3 yrs legal aid.
 Skills & Tools: - Plain-language counseling, documentation, and networks with duty bearers.
 KPIs: - Cases resolved/closed, referral timeliness, client satisfaction, and documentation quality.
 Compensation (Kenya): KES 80,000–130,000 + casework allowance.
 Figures are client estimates and vary with experience and certifications.
 Benefits: - Medical, supervision/CPD, phone/data.
 Growth Path: - Senior Legal Aid Officer → Access to Justice Coordinator → Program Lawyer.
 Ideal promotion cycle.

 K sh 80,000 – 130,000 gross / month